damUPJS/dam/04 Practical Machine Learning/PML_-_workshop.md

 ## 1. Decision trees
-first of all, we will try a tree - easy and interpretable model.
+First of all, we will try a tree - easy and interpretable model.
 We use `rpart` library.

 ```r
 ## build model - tree
 model_tree <- train(quality ~., data = training, method="rpart")
 ```

 Here is information about model.
-Accuracy of this model on testing data is **0.5499**.
+Accuracy of this model on training data is **0.5499**.

 ```r
 ## model info